Learn Version Control with Git

 In addition to the above, services provide a variety of features under the name “pull request”.
 Here are some examples:

-The creator of a pull request can often ask for a code review from other developers
+- The creator of a pull request can often ask for a code review from other developers

-The interface for managing a pull request often allows for discussing the pull request
+- The interface for managing a pull request often allows for discussing the pull request

-The pull request author or someone else can push further commits to the branch to be merged, updating the pull request
+- The pull request author or someone else can push further commits to the branch to be merged, updating the pull request

 master branch, for example.
 However, this means you need write permissions to that repository in order to push your feature branch to it.
 In a fork-based pull request workflow, you push the feature branch to your fork, then make a pull request asking for this to be integrated into the original repository.

 A Practical Example

 Let’s look at an example continuing on from where we left off last chapter.
 We had created a local clone of our fork and added the original repository as a remote called

 master branch of the upstream repository gets updated.
 In the long run, we certainly want to keep our local clone updated, so any new branches can build on the latest code.
 Moreover, what if the upstream update touches the same code as the feature we are working on?
 For a variety of reasons, we may want to rebase our feature branch on the upstream

 Finally, we’ll push our feature branch to our fork, to prepare for making the pull request.
 I’ll add the

 $ git push -u origin feature/header

 Note that at this point, the feature branch in our fork repository is up-to-date, but the

-$ git checkout master
+$ git checkout master $ git push

 feature/header branch inside our fork on GitHub and click the “New pull request” button, next to the branch dropdown on the left:

 master branch on the upstream, original repository — this is where I’d like my changes to be merged.
 I can also write a title and a comment for my pull request, request reviewers and more:

 At this point, the maintainer of the repository makes a comment on the pull request: we should format our code according to some guidelines: